-Set RedactionType to Normalize to replace a match with the normalized form of the text.
-For example, you could replace a match ten to nine twenty third of June with the normalized version 8:50 23rd of June.

-Set RedactionType to Replace to replace a match with a censored string or replacement character.
+- Normalize.
+Replace a match with the normalized form of the text.
+For example, you could replace a match ten to nine twenty third of June with the normalized version 8:50 23rd of June. - Replace.
+Replace a match with a censored string or replacement character. - Entity.
+Replace the match with the name of the matching entity.

-NOTE: If you set AllowOverlaps, on page 297 to True, you cannot set RedactionType to Normalize, because Eduction Server cannot normalize two overlapping phrases.
+NOTE: If you set AllowOverlaps, on page 309 to True, you cannot set RedactionType to Normalize, because Eduction Server cannot normalize overlapping phrases.

 Туре: String

 Default: Replace

 Required: No

 Configuration Section: Eduction

 Example: RedactionType=Normalize

-See Also: RedactionReplacementCharacter, above RedactionOutputString, on the previous page
+See Also: RedactionReplacementCharacter, on the previous page RedactionOutputString, on page 334